en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 I was still taking risks, sometimes I was losing miserably, sometimes I was hitting a jackpot and mostly I found myself somewhere in between those two.
-But decision making became easier: I could just imagine several outcomes, analyse my emotions, match whatever I was trying to achieve with my core values and needs and make a consious choice of how I wanted to proceed.
+But decision making became easier: I could just imagine several outcomes, analyze my emotions, match whatever I was trying to achieve with my core values and needs and make a conscious choice of how I wanted to proceed.

-With every choice I made I gained a deeper insight on what I wanted and soon enough I could visualise and more importantly verbalise my desires in details.
+With every choice I made I gained a deeper insight on what I wanted and soon enough I could visualize and more importantly verbalize my desires in details.
 As well as the reasons behind those wants and needs.

 It's a process and there's a lot of room for improvement still, yet my life